Throughout this post, I will present you with some alternatives to incorporate working partners to boost your Startup.

 From the employees’ perspective, this way of investing, so to speak, helps to reward the time and all the valuable contributions made by employees in order to grow the company.

-Advantages of Phantoms Shares for emerging companies
+Advantages of Phantom Shares for start-up companies

 Flexible remuneration system